 Our credit card articles, reviews and ratings maintain strict editorial integrity; however we may be compensated when you click on or are approved for offers (terms apply) from our partners.
 How we make money.

-Beyond the bonuses, your points can add up quickly.
-You get 12 points for every $1 spent on eligible purchases directly with a participating hotel or resort within the Hilton portfolio.
-You get six points on eligible purchases at U.S. restaurants, U.S. supermarkets and U.S. gas stations and you earn three points per $1 spent on all other eligible purchases.
-With so much potential to earn rewards on purchases other than at Hilton properties, this card turns out to be a solid credit card option for your everyday purchases.
-Terms apply.
+Beyond bonuses, your points can add up quickly with 12 points earned for every $1 spent on eligible purchases directly with a participating hotel or resort within the Hilton portfolio.
+You'll also earn six points on eligible purchases at U.S. restaurants, U.S. supermarkets and U.S. gas stations, and three points per $1 spent on all other eligible purchases.
+With so much potential to earn rewards on purchases other than at Hilton properties, this card turns out to be a solid option for your everyday purchases, too.

 Bonus, perks, upgrades, complimentary.

 These are some of our favorite terms when it comes to credit cards and the Hilton Honors American Express Surpass® Card is loaded with them.
-And their value is significant.
+And their values are significant.

 The welcome offer opportunity of 125,000 points, which can be achieved by making $2,000 in purchases in the first three months, is worth several hundred dollars in rewards.

-Cardholders also enjoy Gold status in the Hilton Honors program, and Hilton Honors Diamond status is within reach.
+Cardholders also enjoy Gold status in the Hilton Honors program, and the card makes Hilton Honors Diamond status easily within reach.
 Spend $40,000 in purchases in a calendar year to receive your Diamond Status upgrade.
 You can learn more about elite status and the numerous benefits of the Hilton Honors rewards program in our Hilton Honors program guide.

-Speaking of complimentary and upgrades, the Hilton Honors American Express Surpass® Card also provides 10 airport lounge visits each calendar year after a one-time enrollment in Priority Pass™ Select, a lounge network with more than 1,000 locations worldwide.
-Terms apply.
+Speaking of complimentary and upgrades, the Hilton Honors Surpass® card also provides 10 airport lounge visits each calendar year after a one-time enrollment in Priority Pass™ Select, a lounge network with more than 1,000 locations worldwide.

-The Hilton Honors American Express Surpass® Card also provides piece of mind for travelers.
+This card also provides peace of mind for travelers.
 One way is through car rental loss and damage insurance.
 When you rent a car, you can decline the collision damage waiver (a significant savings) and still be covered in case the vehicle is damaged or stolen.
 There's also no fee for foreign transactions, which has the potential to save you hundreds of dollars if you travel internationally often.
 (See Rates and Fees.)